upavadi/TngApi/README.md

 You will need the connection settings for your TNG Database handy.<br />
 After installing the plugin you can find the settings page in the Wordpress>Admin Panel>settings>TngApi.<br />
 Here you'll need to specify:
  - <b>Notification Email address:</b>
  - <b>TNG Path:</b> The location of your TNG installation as it is on disk (i.e. /path/to/tng)

+ - <b>URL to TNG Folder:</b> This is the url to TNG folder.
+It will be of the form http://yoursite.com/TNG folder name/
- -	<b>TNG Integration Path:</b> If you would like to show links to TNG in Family page, enter the location of TNG directory here.
-Leave blank to hide the links. ( such as tng or genealogy)
+ - <b>TNG Integration Path:</b> Enter TNG folder name here.
+If you are using TNG Wordpress Integration by Mark Barnes, enter the name of the page you have specified to display TNG pages within Wordpress container.
+ - <b>TNG Photo Folder:</b> Enter the name of the folder to use to get media from TNG.
+Default is photos

- -	<b>TNG Collection ID for Photo Uploads:</b> Before you enter this, refer to the section, Image Upload, below
+ - <b>TNG Collection ID for Photo Uploads:</b> User images are uploaded in to one of TNG folders with the collection name specified by you in the admin set up.
+Enter the name for the collection you have set up in TNG admin > media.
+Mine is called “My Uploads”.Before you enter this, refer to the section, Image Upload, below

  -	<b>TNG Event to Track:</b> If you would like to track a customized field or event, you may create this as a special event type (TNG Admin> Custom Event Types > Add New) or use an existing one.
 Select this event in the drop down list.
 This feature may be turned off by selecting <b>Do not track.</b>
  -	<b>Your Database connection settings:</b>